marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

-## Three of the most common categories of metadata
+## Three of the most common categories
 1. **Descriptive**: Descriptive metadata describes the content and context of your data at both the dataset and item level.
 - Examples: title, author, keywords
 2. **Administrative**: Administrative metadata includes information needed to use the data.
 - Examples: software requirements, copyright, licensing
 3. **Structural**: Structural metadata describes how different datasets relate to one another, or any processing or formatting steps that were undertaken.
 - Examples: Information about the relationship between data sets in a database, file formats

+Reflection
+{: .label label-blue }

         Take a moment to think about your research project.
 What kind of descriptive, administrative and structural metadata might you want to record?